Rhabdodontomorpha

 Rhabdodontomorpha is a clade of basal iguanodont dinosaurs.
 This group was named in 2016 in the context of the description, based on Spanish findings of an early member of the Rhabdodontidae.
 A cladistic analysis was conducted in which it was found that Muttaburrasaurus was the sister species of the Rhabdodontidae sensu Weishampel.
 Therefore, Paul-Emile Dieudonné, Thierry Tortosa, Fidel Torcida Fernández-Baldor, José Ignacio Canudo and Ignacio Díaz-Martínez defined Rhabdodontomorpha as a nodal clade: the group consisting of the last common ancestor of Rhabdodon priscus Matheron, 1869 and Muttaburrasaurus langdoni Bartholomai and Molnar, 1981; and all its descendants.
 Within the clade Zalmoxes and Mochlodon are also included.
+In 2021, Daniel Madzia redefined Rhabdodontomorpha in the PhyloCode as "the largest clade containing Rhabdodon priscus, but not Iguanodon bernissartensis and Hypsilophodon foxii".
 The clade is characterized by the following synapomorphies: